wongswk/magi/README.md

 A comprehensive shell script `build.sh` is provided, which by default prepares all three interfaces.
 Edit `build.sh` to specify the location of your R libraries, and remove the compilation blocks for any of R, MATLAB, Python that either will not be used or is unavailable on your system.
 Then execute `build.sh` to install dependencies and compile the library.

+The pre-compiled binary for c++, R, and python is available as a docker image on docker hub: https://hub.docker.com/repository/docker/shihaoyangphd/gpds

 ## Usage

 Inference is performed via the unified function `GpdsSolver` which can be called from R, MATLAB, Python.
 A description of its basic syntax is as follows, where D is the number of components in the dynamic system, and |I| is the number of discretization points for computation.